Defensive Driving in Tennessee

 - Accumulate 12 points or more on your driving record within 12 months.

-- Accumulate 6 points or more on your driving record within 12 months, and you are younger than 18 years old.
+- Accumulate 6 points or more on your driving record and you are younger than 18 years old.

 Usually, the Tennessee DOS will send you a notice of pending suspension.
 You will be able to request a hearing to review your driver's license suspension.
 The hearing may allow you to complete a defensive driving course to avoid having your driver's license suspended or to shorten the suspension duration.

 If you do not request a hearing, your driver's license will usually be suspended for 6 to 12 months.

 If you need to order your driving record to check the status of your driver's license or your points, please visit our D riving Records in Tennessee page.